open-telemetry/opentelemetry-collector-contrib/exporter/signalfxexporter/README.md

 The following configuration options can also be configured:

 - `access_token_passthrough`: (default = `true`) Whether to use
-  `"com.splunk.signalfx.access_token"` metric resource label, if any, as the SignalFx access token.
-In either case this label will be dropped during final translation.
-Intended to be used in tandem with identical configuration option for [SignalFx receiver](../../receiver/signalfxreceiver/README.md) to preserve datapoint origin.
+  `"com.splunk.signalfx.access_token"` metric resource attribute, if any, as the SignalFx access token.
+In either case this attribute will be dropped during final translation, in this exporter only.
+Intended to be used in tandem with identical configuration option for [SignalFx receiver](../../receiver/signalfxreceiver/README.md) to preserve datapoint origin for only this exporter, as others will reveal the organization access token by not filtering the attribute.
 - `exclude_metrics`: List of metric filters that will determine metrics to be excluded from sending to Signalfx backend.
 If `translation_rules` options are enabled, the exclusion will be applied on translated metrics.